-Subject to feedback from stakeholders on this draft assessment, the International Secretariat's preliminary assessment is that the corrective action on MSG oversight has been partly addressed and considers that Kazakhstan has made meaningful progress with considerable improvements on Requirement 1.4.
-The government has established a multi-stakeholder group with clear, publiclyavailable governance rules and practices.
+The International Secretariat's assessment is that the corrective action on MSG oversight has been partly addressed and considers that Kazakhstan has made meaningful progress with considerable improvements on Requirement 1.4.
+The government has established a multi-stakeholder group with clear, publicly-available governance rules and practices.
 However, stakeholder comments about uneven engagement across the four constituencies in the NSC's working groups are a concern.
 Three of the four constituencies have developed publicly-available procedures for nominations and liaison with their wider constituencies, which appear to be followed in practice, although there is no evidence that parliamentarians developed any criteria since the first Validation.
 The main changes in NSC membership in 2017 and 2019 are disclosed on the EITI Kazakhstan website.
 The civil society constituency's rules requiring CSO representatives to publish their funding sources and affiliations has been implemented in practice, even though allegations of conflict of interest and lack of CSO independence from government and industry have persisted on the part of certain CSOs not members of the Dialogue Platform coalition.
 While the civil society constituency last undertook a renewal of its NSC representation in June 2019 following an open, fair and transparent process, the election procedure for nominating CSO NSC members continues to be boycotted in practice by several CSOs not part of the Dialogue Platform coalition, the platform established to structure the constituency's engagement in EITI.
 The nomination of two of the six CSO NSC members from organisations outside the Dialogue Platform indicates that the nomination process was open to all CSOs irrespective of their membership in the Dialogue Platform.
 However, considerable in-fighting among the different sections of the civil society constituency had prevented civil society from pursuing a clear strategy in their EITI work.
-Financial constraints on civil society's participation in EITI implementation appear to have increased since 2018 due to declining donor support, which have been exacerbated by divisions in the constituency that have led to the EITI work burden being placed on a few individuals, rather than spreading it across the wider network of NGOs.
+Financial constraints on civil society's participation in EITI implementation appear to have continued to increase since 2018 due to further declines in donor support for civil society.
+There is no indication that divisions within the civil society constituency have decreased since the first Validation and the EITI work burden appears to continue to be placed on a few individuals, rather than spreading it across the wider network of NGOs.
 Thus, although the requirements for an open invitation to participate in the EITI and for an independent nomination process have been fulfilled, the broader objective of ensuring diverse and representative participation of civil society had not been achieved.

-&lt;sup>25 See for example, NSC meeting minutes from October 2018, February 2019, May 2019, accessed here on 17 September 2019.
+25 See for example, NSC meeting minutes from October 2018, February 2019, May 2019, accessed here on 17 September 2019.

-In accordance with Requirement 1.4.a.i, all constituencies represented on the MSG, including parliamentarians, should ensure that the invitation to participate in the MSG is open and transparent.
-In accordance with Requirement 1.4.b.i-ii, the civil society constituency should ensure that its MSG members have the capacity to carry out their duties and undertake effective outreach activities with civil society groups.
-In accordance with Requirement 1.4.b.iii, all MSG members are required to liaise with their constituency groups and effectively engage in all aspects of EITI implementation.
+In accordance with Requirement 1.4.a.i-ii, all constituencies represented on the National Stakeholders Council (NSC), including parliamentarians, should ensure that the invitation to participate in the NSC is open and transparent and that all constituencies on the NSC are adequately represented, bearing in mind the desirability of pluralistic and diverse representation.
+In accordance with Requirement 1.4.b.i-ii, all constituencies should ensure that their NSC members have the capacity to carry out their duties and undertake effective outreach activities with their broader constituencies.
+The NSC is urged to find cost-effective solutions to facilitate all constituencies' engagement in EITI, including for instance mechanisms for remote participation in NSC meetings.
+In accordance with Requirement 1.4.b.iii, all NSC members are required to liaise with their constituency groups and effectively engage in all aspects of EITI implementation.